 If the laser intensity I0 is greater than intensity Ia needed to ablate the tissue in the thin sub-surface layer 0<x<xa (for a specific pulse duration t), see Figure 2b, the tissue ablation takes place and layer 0<x<xa referred to as “Ablation Zone” in Figures 2c and 2d.
 Inside the heat-affected zone xa<x<xc the tissue temperature is ranging from the ablation temperature Ta down to the coagulation temperature Tc.
 Coagulation depth H = xc – xa, is defined by 60-100 OC temperature range [7, 19-22] inside the heat-affected zone in Figure 2 (d) (i.e. Tc = 60 OC and Ta = 100 OC).
 Normal body temperature is Tb < Tc.

 Hard-Tissue Dental Lasers Principles

-The 9,250-9,600 nm CO2 laser wavelengths are strongly absorbed by hydroxyapatite in enamel or dentin; their laser beam energy is utilized to vaporize the hand-tissue at very high temperatures, leading to strong thermal side effects mentioned above.
+The 9,250-9,600 nm CO2 laser wavelengths are strongly absorbed by hydroxyapatite in enamel or dentin; their laser beam energy is utilized to vaporize hard-tissue at very high temperatures, leading to strong thermal side effects mentioned above.

 Erbium lasers (both the 2,940 nm and 2,780 nm ) can overcome the strong thermal side effects since these wavelengths are absorbed much stronger by water (see Figure 1) relative to hydroxyapatite.
 Short and high-intensity Erbium laser pulses cause the explosive vaporization of water, trapped near the surface in enamel or dentin, which creates enormous subsurface water vapor pressure that fractures and ejects the surrounding fractured mineral structure.
-For safety reasons, the explosive nature of hand-tissue removal severely limits the speed and depth of ablation by Erbium lasers, which makes Erbium lasers significantly slower than regular mechanical drill handpieces.
+For safety reasons, the explosive nature of hard-tissue removal severely limits the speed and depth of ablation by Erbium lasers, which makes Erbium lasers significantly slower than regular mechanical drill handpieces.
 Since water vaporization happens at a significantly lower temperature than hydroxyapatite vaporization, hard-tissue Erbium laser plumes do not glow like hard-tissue CO2 laser plumes.
-However, both Erbium (2,940 nm and 2,780 nm) lasers and CO2 lasers (at 9,250-9,600 nm) require, just like mechanical drills, an intense spray of cooling water on the hand-tissue in order to prevent the pulp from overheating.
+However, both Erbium (2,940 nm and 2,780 nm) lasers and CO2 lasers (at 9,250-9,600 nm) require, just like mechanical drills, an intense spray of cooling water on the hard-tissue in order to prevent the pulp from overheating.